gmckerrell/python-toys/puzzles/README.md

 ## PRODUCTION vs TEST code
 In general your production code should try and minimise duplicate code (DRY principal https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and that is what I've strived to do in the body of these modules.

 It is also always a good idea to try and automate the testing of any code that you write.
-As humans we are are not very good at consistently repeating the same tasks identically and as a consequence any testing that is reliant on a flesh and blood human, is a point of risk for a project.
+As humans we are not very good at consistently repeating the same tasks identically and as a consequence any testing that is reliant on a flesh and blood human, is a point of risk for a project.

 Unit-tests are intended to assert that the behaviour of the various functions/methods within a module/class are as designed.
 In fact there is a entire paradigm of development focused around writing those tests first (and expecting them to fail) and subsequently fleshing out the required behaviour to pass the test. https://en.wikipedia.org/wiki/Test-driven_development